Find about what we're up to with regular updates

-Our long-running international talks series New Now Next makes a welcome return in October 2020 with a series of truly inspirational live, virtual talks by a fascinating line-up of world-renowned architects.
+Our long-running international talks series New Now Next makes a welcome return this season with a series of truly inspirational live, virtual talks by a fascinating line-up of world-renowned architects.

 The programme, curated and hosted by the Irish Architecture Foundation and sponsored by Arup, is now in its eighth year and in 2020 and early 2021 will explore themes that include justice, innovation and the environment.

-Dynamic New York-based design studio called SO-IL kick off the series at 6pm on Thursday, 29 October.
-Founders Florian Indenburg and Jing Liu will be joined online by moderator James Taylor-Foster, Curator of Architecture and Design at ArkDes, the Swedish Centre for Architecture and Design, in Stockholm.
+Dynamic New York-based design studio called SO-IL kicked off the series on Thursday, 29 October.
+Founders Florian Indenburg and Jing Liu were joined online by moderator James Taylor-Foster, Curator of Architecture and Design at ArkDes, the Swedish Centre for Architecture and Design, in Stockholm.
 SO-IL creates structures that establish new cultures, institutions and relationships around the world.
 The internationally recognised architecture and design firm are known for developing an iconic structure for the Frieze Art Fair in New York in 2012, the shrink-wrapped gallery façade of Storefront for Art and Architecture in 2015 and for designing the Home Futures exhibition at the Design Museum in London in 2019.

 Our second speaker on Thursday 19 November will be Japanese architect Akihisa Hirata, considered to be one of the most influential Japanese architects today and widely recognised for his multi-story “Tree-ness” house in Tokyo.
 Hirata’s practice creates essential architecture by harnessing the laws of nature that govern the organic activities of plants, animals and meteorological phenomena.
 Akihisa will be joined by moderator Pedro Gadanho, architect, writer and curator, and former Director of the Museum of Art, Architecture and Technology (MAAT) in Lisbon.